 Polycystic ovary syndrome (PCOs) is a common disorder of the endocrine system that affects the reproductive system (particularly ovaries) of a female.
 Polycystic ovary syndrome (PCOs) is a common disorder of the endocrine system that affects the reproductive system (particularly ovaries) of a female.
 It is characterized by elevated blood androgen (male hormones) in females.
 This hormonal imbalance leads to irregular monthly cycles, excessive hair growth on the skin, acne, and infertility.

 The exact cause of PCOs is still unknown.
-Early diagnosis and effective treatment along with weight loss may reduce the risks of long term complications such as infertility, type 2 diabetes, and heart diseases.
+Early diagnosis and effective treatment, along with weight loss, may reduce the risks of long-term complications such as infertility, type 2 diabetes, and heart disease.

-Polycystic ovaries contain a large number of harmless follicles (size 8mm or larger) in one or both ovaries.
-Follicles are small sac-like structures within ovaries in which ova develop and one is released in each cycle at ovulation.
-In PCOS, follicles are unable to release an egg and ovulation is inhibited.
+Polycystic ovaries contain a large number of harmless follicles (size 8 mm or larger) in one or both ovaries.
+Follicles are small sac-like structures within the ovaries in which ova develop and one is released in each cycle at ovulation.
+In PCOS, follicles are unable to release an egg, and ovulation is inhibited.

 Almost one in every five women is a victim of PCOS and half of them are asymptomatic!

 Approximately 5-10% of women between the age of 15 to 44 (childbearing age) are a victim of PCOS.
 Since, most women are diagnosed with PCOS in their 20s and 30s, they have problems getting pregnant.
 However, PCOS can occur at any age after puberty.

 Women of all races and ethnicities are prone to the disease.
 The risk factors are greater for obese individuals.